MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/connections-add-sdk.md

 ## Authenticating with Microsoft Entra ID

-There are a variety of authentication methods for the different connection types.
-When using Microsoft Entra ID, in addition to creating the connection you might also need to grant Azure role-based access control permissions before the connection can be used.
+There are various authentication methods for the different connection types.
+When you use Microsoft Entra ID, in addition to creating the connection you might also need to grant Azure role-based access control permissions before the connection can be used.
 For more information, visit [Role-based access control](../../concepts/rbac-ai-studio.md#scenario-connections-using-microsoft-entra-id-authentication).

 ## Azure OpenAI Service